open-competency-library/software-development/tools/chrome2.md

+---
+layout: default
+title: Chrome Dev Tools Developer 2
+parent: Tools
+nav_order: 3
+---
-# Chrome Dev Tools Power User 2
+# Chrome Dev Tools Developer 2

 Able to use the basic functionality of the dev tools in Google Chrome.